 Offered by a team of academic advisors with a wide range of specializations, services range from academic advising and integrated academic support services to study abroad and fellowship advising, graduate school coaching, health and wellness, peer advising, and a host of student affairs and campus resources and community outreach programs.
 Targeted information sessions on internships, academic and career paths are held specifically for non-traditional students with particular skill sets or careers interests.

-Throughout the year undeclared students may attend numerous events such as major fairs, departmental open houses, workshops, and information sessions with peer advisors or career counselors to explore the relationships between various majors and career paths.
+Throughout the year undeclared students may attend events such as major fairs, departmental open houses, workshops, and information sessions with peer advisors or career counselors to explore the relationships between various majors and career paths.
 Declared majors receive guidance from within their major departments and often pursue additional academic opportunities such as research, grants, fellowships, and teaching assistantships.

 Students pursuing specialized pre-professional tracks collaborate with pre-professional advisors in joint or individual consultations for the prelaw, premedical, and pre-health professions.
 Advising is also available in several joint programs with Columbia’s pre-professional schools for long-term academic planning, course scheduling, mock interviews, and assistance with every aspect of the application process.
-Faculty members are the best resources for students who are considering graduate school in particular academic fields and seek academic advice concerning preparation for further study.
+Faculty members are the best resources for students who are considering graduate school in particular academic fields and seeking academic advice concerning preparation for further study.

 Office of the Dean of Students